October 8, 2022

 It isn't clear why Adler assumes that a circumcised man couldn't understand what it is like to be uncircumcised.
 Does he believe that an uncircumcised man understands what it is like to be circumcised?
 Does he assume that a woman (who doesn't have a penis) would better understand than someone who does have a penis?
 Moreover, Adler's expectation that all Jewish men and all circumcised men support the procedure is perplexing, since clearly he’s aware that Jews and other circumcised men comprise a significant part of the intactivist movement.

-Adler's assumption that a blind judge would be incapable of deciding a case involving a one-eyed man indicates a prejudice against people with disabilities.
-His ableist view is reminiscent of a scene from Mr. Holland's Opus.
+Adler's ableist assumption that a blind judge would be incapable of deciding a case involving a one-eyed man is reminiscent of a scene from Mr. Holland's Opus.
 Throughout much of the 1995 film, music teacher and composer Glenn Holland (played by Richard Dreyfus) has a contentious relationship with his son Cole, who is deaf.
 When John Lennon is assassinated in 1980, Glenn assumes that the musician's death means nothing to Cole, since the teenager can't hear Lennon's songs.
 Glenn is surprised when Cole angrily declares that he does know about Lennon and the Beatles, and despite his disability he appreciates their songs.
 The scene marks a turning point in their relationship and delivers a poignant lesson about making assumptions.

 It’s shocking that an attorney with nearly 40 years of legal experience would be so ignorant of the standards for recusal.
 Perhaps Adler isn’t aware of the history of judicial recusal requests based on immutable characteristics.